lyubogeorgiev/Java-Advanced/Generics/README.md

 -

 The same Generic box class from he previous exercise, but test it with Integer instead of String this time.

+Exercise 03 - Generic Swap Method Strings
+-

+Using the same Generic Box class from the previous two exercises.
+Testing it in Main by creating a List of boxes and then swapping 2 of the values by indexes.